Links to Disability Resources

 ILRU’s List U.S. Independent Living Centers – The Independent Living Research Utilization (ILRU) program is a national center for information, training, research, and technical assistance in independent living.
 Its goal is to expand the body of knowledge in independent living and to improve utilization of results of research programs and demonstration projects in this field.

-Virtual CIL – is a list of and links to national Centers for Independent Living (CILs) provided and maintained by the MetroWest Center for Independent Living, in Framingham Massachusetts
+Virtual CIL – A list of and links to national Centers for Independent Living (CILs) provided and maintained by the MetroWest Center for Independent Living, in Framingham, Massachusetts

 Home Medical Equipment – Equipment Recycling – usedHME.com is a FREE listing service where people can buy, sell, or find donated used home medical equipment.

-SportAid – has a great selection of sports wheelchairs, wheelchair cushions, and wheelchair accessories.
+SportAid – A great selection of sports wheelchairs, wheelchair cushions, and wheelchair accessories.

-Community Information & Referral – is the key source of integrated information that brings people and services together every day with ease, compassion, and quality to meet vital needs throughout Arizona.
+2-1-1 Arizona – The key source of integrated information that brings people and services together every day with ease, compassion, and quality to meet vital needs throughout Arizona.
 Our vision is for all people to have easy access to information about the full range of health, human, and emergency services provided in Arizona communities.

-Senior Help Line – is a social service program of the Area Agency on Aging, available to answer telephone requests for information and assistance.
+Senior Help Line – A social service program of the Area Agency on Aging, available to answer telephone requests for information and assistance.
 There are many aging services available in Maricopa County, but seniors and their caregivers can become overwhelmed by the maze of choices.